NICOTROL- nicotine spray, metered

 Absorption

 Following administration of 2 sprays of NICOTROL NS approximately 53% ± 16% (Mean ± SD) enters the systemic circulation.
 No significant difference in rate or extent of absorption could be seen due to the deposition of nicotine on different parts of the nasal mucosa.
 Plasma concentrations of nicotine obtained from 1 dose (1 mg nicotine) of NICOTROL NS rise rapidly, reaching maximum venous concentrations of 2–12 ng/mL in 4–15 minutes.
 The apparent absorption half-life of nicotine is approximately 3 minutes.
 There is wide variation among subjects in their plasma nicotine concentrations from the spray.
-As a result, after a 1 mg dose of spray approximately 20% of the subjects reached peak nicotine concentrations similar to those seen after smoking one cigarette (7–17 ng/mL) (See DRUG ABUSE AND DEPENDENCE Section).
+As a result, after a 1 mg dose of spray approximately 20% of the subjects reached peak nicotine concentrations similar to those seen after smoking one cigarette (7–17 ng/mL) (See DRUG ABUSE AND DEPENDENCE).
 Figure 1 below plots the mean and 5th and 95th percentile nicotine concentrations after a 1 mg single dose of the nasal spray (n=30).

 Figure 1